Evthron/blog/evthronblog/content/sandbox/programmer/index.en.md

 - [ ] Write an application that randomly shows motivational quotes
 - [ ] Write a Joplin plug-in for incremental writing
 - [ ] Write a oklch colour picker plug-in for Krita
+- [ ] Write a task scheduler that automatically picks daily tasks.